Gambling Taxes FAQ

 ZZ: Unfortunately gamblers get the short end of the stick in many aspects of the tax code, including losing years.
 Deferring expenses is one of the only options from a gambling perspective.
 From a general tax planning perspective, it could be a good time to recognize gains or convert IRAs to Roth IRAs (depending on your other sources of income).

-If you have income from multiple aspects of the game, like consulting for others by writing code; income from DFS winnings; and regular sports betting income, should you set up separate entities or combine them all into one?
+If you have income from multiple aspects of the game, like consulting for others; income from DFS winnings; and sports betting income, should you set up separate entities?

 If you have a losing year from the gambling side, you cannot deduct it against your consulting income, even though your consulting income is related to gambling.
 You are not able to change the nature of the income.